Baton Rouge

 Filing a Third-Party Work Injury Claim in Baton Rouge

-If you are covered by workers’ compensation, you may be ineligible to sue your employer after a work-related injury or occupational illness.
-This is because workers’ compensation is a no-fault system, meaning you can receive benefits regardless of who was “at fault” for the incident that caused your injury or illness.
-In exchange, your employer is shielded from legal responsibility.
+If you are covered by workers’ compensation, you may not be able to sue your employer after a work-related injury or occupational illness.
+Workers’ compensation is a no-fault system, so you can receive benefits regardless of who caused your injury or illness.
+In exchange, your employer is protected from direct legal claims in most situations.

 However, there are certain instances in which you may bring a third-party work injury claim against an employer or another party: